About This Course

 - The best plans are drawn in the sand at low tide – be prepared for your instructor to make changes based on wind, tide and anything else that can effect the course.

-You must take the RYA Coastal Skipper course as a 5 day course.
+You must take the RYA Coastal Skipper Platinum Course as a 5 day course.

 Our team of RYA experienced RYA instructors will ensure you learn in a safe environment.
 Their aim is also to ensure your time on the water is as enjoyable as possible.